-One of the most useful and versatile flip flop is the JK flip flop the unique features of a JK flip flop are:
+One of the most useful and versatile flip flops is the JK flip flop the unique features of a JK flip flop are:

 - If the J and K input are both at 1 and the clock pulse is applied, then the output will change state, regardless of its previous condition.

 - If both J and K inputs are at 0 and the clock pulse is applied there will be no change in the output.
-There is no indeterminate condition, in the operation of JK flip flop i.e. it has no ambiguous state.
-The circuit diagram for a JK flip flop is shown in Figure 4.
+There is no indeterminate condition, in the operation of the JK flip flop i.e. it has no ambiguous state.
+The circuit diagram for this is shown in Figure 4.

 When J = 0 and K = 0

-These J and K inputs disable the NAND gates, therefore clock pulse have no effect on the flip flop.
-In other words, Q returns it last value.
+These J and K inputs disable the NAND gates, therefore clock signals have no effect on the flip flop.
+In other words, Q returns its last value.

 When J = 0 and K = 1,

-The upper NAND gate is disabled the lower NAND gate is enabled if Q is 1 therefore, flip flop will be reset (Q = 0 , =1)if not already in that state.
+The upper NAND gate is disabled the lower NAND gate is enabled if Q is 1 therefore, the flip flop will be reset (Q = 0 , Q =1)if not already in that state.

 When J = 1 and K = 0

-The lower NAND gate is disabled and the upper NAND gate is enabled if is at 1, As a result we will be able to set the flip flop ( Q = 1, = 0) if not already set
+The lower NAND gate is disabled and the upper NAND gate is enabled if Q is at 1, As a result, we will be able to set the flip flop ( Q = 1, Q= 0) if not already set

 When J = 1 and K = 1

 If Q = 0 the lower NAND gate is disabled the upper NAND gate is enabled.
 This will set the flip flop and hence Q will be 1.
-On the other hand if Q = 1, the lower NAND gate is enabled and flip flop will be reset and hence Q will be 0.
-In other words , when J and K are both high, the clock pulses cause the JK flip flop to toggle.
-Truth table for JK flip flop is shown in table 8.
+On the other hand, if Q = 1, the lower NAND gate is enabled and the flip flop will be reset hence Q will be 0.
+In other words, when J and K are both high, the clock pulses cause the JK flip-flop to toggle.
+The truth table for the JK flip-flop is shown in Table 8.